aws-samples/automating-a-security-incident-with-step-functions/README.md

  sam deploy --guided
  ```

-Follow the prompts in the deploy process to set the stack name and AWS Region.
+Follow the prompts in the deploy process to set the applicaiton, email address and restrictedActions:

+* Application name: **an identifiable name for the application.**
+* EmailAddress: **an administrator’s email address for receiving approval requests.**
+* restrictedActions: **The IAM Policy actions you want to restrict.**

 ## Creating the Step function